It’s as easy as riding a bike...

 Make sure the bike is easy to adjust: the seat and handlebars should be in the correct position to ensure you have good form but also that you're not risking injury.
 We’re ordering more and more online now so that means you might not get to try one before you buy.
 Make sure there’s enough adjustment potential for your height and weight.

-Do you want toe clips or peddle straps to keep your feet fixed when riding?
+Do you want cages or straps to keep your feet fixed when riding?

 Some bikes can be heavy and cumbersome to move around.
 If you live in a block of flats or apartments, ensure that you’ll be able to carry it inside.
 Equally, be careful about ordering folding exercise bikes or cheaply manufactured ones.
 Whilst some people won’t have the budget to spend big, you should think of your bike as an investment in your health and where possible, it may be worth spending more.